atetz/atetz.github.io/_src/posts/sandbox-fluxygen.md

 </p>
 </details>

 After converting the JSON to XML, I set the *shipmentId* on a header for later use with an XPath expression: `/shipment/id/text()`.
 Next is the XSLT component where I add my mapping that I created with MapForce.
-I have uploaded my mapping for [anyone to use here](link to file).
+I have uploaded my [shipment mapping](/assets/xslt/fluxygen-shipment-to-broker-order.xslt) and [event mapping](/assets/xslt/fluxygen-broker-to-shipment-event.xslt) for anyone to use.

 I'm not going to explain MapForce in detail, that could be a whole blogpost in itself.
 If you are interested in this, then by all means let me know!
 In the meantime, if you want to get an impression of MapForce I strongly recommend checking out [Altova MapForce and Flowforce overview](https://youtu.be/pAg4mSRsPpI?si=o-MG6TfbxnxOzIPu) by Luke Saunders.